Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-native-smart-v2-external-idp/docs/okta-setup.md

 > [!NOTE]
 > If you want a **public client** (no secret, PKCE-only), set the **Client authentication** to `None` under **General Settings** → **Client Credentials**.
 Public clients must use PKCE (`code_challenge` + `code_verifier`).

-### Scopes Used by This Application

-Custom SMART scopes are **not** configured on the application's "Okta API Scopes" tab (that tab is only for Okta's own management API scopes).
-The SMART scopes you added to the authorization server in [Section 2](#2-add-smart-on-fhir-scopes) are available to any client app — the authorization server's **Access Policies** control which grant types and scopes are permitted.

 This application will request the following scopes during authorization:

 ```